British Values at NewVIc

 Rule of Law

 We expect all our students to have respect for the law and to become law-abiding citizens who are accountable for their behaviour.
 The college has a Code of Conduct and rules, with which all students must comply.
 This helps students to develop and understand the need for a cohesive society to abide by laws and to distinguish between right from wrong.
 This is supported by a learning and behaviour process and students can receive support from college staff to amend their behaviour.
 Our Youth Safety Workers support the development of positive behaviours and liaise closely with local police and other agencies to support young people.
-Examples of how the rule of law is experienced by and promoted to students at NewVIc include wearing ID badges, workshops on sexting, safeguarding awareness, tutorials on forced marriage, disciplinary and appeal processes and “Life not Knife” events.
+Examples of how the rule of law is experienced by and promoted to students at NewVIc include wearing of ID badges, workshops on sexting, safeguarding awareness, tutorials on forced marriage, disciplinary and appeal processes and “Life not Knife” events.

 Our promotion of individual liberty within the law begins at induction, looking at what freedom of expression means within the college's equality and diversity policy.
 We explore rights and responsibilities, including women's rights, through tutorial activities so that all students have the opportunity to consider what individual liberty means for them and for all members of society.
 We provide information for students on topics such as forced marriage, e-safety, keeping themselves safe from extremism, and anti-bullying through tutorials, poster campaigns, and external speaker events.
 All students are supported and encouraged to make informed choices regarding their own lifestyle and future progression pathways.
-Examples of how individual liberty is experienced by and promoted to students include Female Genital Mutilation tutorials and events, LGTB group and events, International Women's Day, Holocaust Memorial and Debating Society.
+Examples of how individual liberty is experienced by and promoted to students include Female Genital Mutilation tutorials and events, LGTB group and events, International Women's Day, and Debating Society.

 Mutual respect and tolerance of those with different faiths and beliefs

 We promote the importance of mutual respect through our Code of Conduct and Equality and Diversity Policy.
 These are a key part of the student’s induction process.
 The college actively promotes diversity and through tutorial activities helps all students to develop tolerance and respect.
-Examples of how individual liberty is experienced by and promoted to students include Holocaust Memorial tutorials and events, multi-faith room committee, mental health and well-being week, Black History month and participation in the Active Citizens FE “Talk about Respect” project, funded by the Paul Hamlyn Foundation.
+Examples of how individual liberty is experienced by and promoted to students include Holocaust Memorial tutorials and events, Reflection & Faith room committee, mental health and well-being week, Black History month and participation in the Active Citizens FE “Talk about Respect” project, funded by the Paul Hamlyn Foundation.